chan34kelvin/CSC415_FileSystem/README.md

 - Kamelia shaharova

 # Setup and Project Report

+Git clone this repo and follow the project report instructions.
 This project report will have all the setup instructions and details for using the file system. **Screenshots of the file system usage inside the report are located at the bottom**

 ## Prerequesites